dennisreimann/bitcoindevlist.com/README.md

 npm start
 ```

 This will bring up the dev server and pattern library on [localhost:3000](http://localhost:3000).
+Any changes you make will be updated instantly in the browser.

+Special thanks to the original project: https://github.com/dennisreimann/bitcoindevlist.com